beast-coder27/QR-Code-Generator-Pro/README.md

 - Add a small UI for logo embedding or SVG export.
 - Add unit/integration tests and a CI workflow if you plan to extend the app.

-If you want, I can commit these changes, add a `LICENSE` file, or prepare a one-click GitHub Pages deployment.
-What would you like next?